Saturday July 29, 2017

 Swimmers exit the Lake and proceed 40 yards east to the transition area.

-Wet suits will be allowed per USA Triathlon rules.
+Wet suits will only be allowed per USA Triathlon rules.
 Lake water temperature will be posted on the web site.
 Lifeguards will positioned in boats along the swim course.

 BIKE COURSE (24.8 MILES)